Dana18-Mohammed/calcultour/README.md

 # calcultour

-A Simple Calculaotiur app build in flutter.
+A Simple Calculator app build in flutter.

 ## Getting Started